arindamsaha282/arindamsaha282/README.md

 ### Hi there 👋

 My name is Arindam Saha and I am currently an undergraduate student at UC Berkeley majoring in Materials Science and Engineering and EECS.
-I am exploring a multitude of facets of the realm of computer science including web development, AI/ML and so forth!
+I am exploring he intersection of multi-agent systems and human-AI collaboration and how it can be applied for social good (concentrating on humanitarian assistance) and supporting humans!
 Currently building @ Stealth.
 Stay tuned for updates on what I am building!

 ### 👨‍🔬 I've worked at: